• Skip to primary navigation

 2. Simple ingredients- Aside from the fresh ingredients (asparagus & lemon), you only need panko*, parmesan, olive oil and basic seasonings!

 3. Crunchy and crispy!
-You will love biting into this golden brown, crispy asparagus!
+You will love biting into this golden brown, crispy roasted asparagus with parmesan!

 4. Kid-friendly!
 Kids can treat this asparagus like fries and dip them in their favorite sauce!